craigary/onedrive-cf-index/README.md

 🏵 **Yet Another OneDrive Index.** Powered by Cloudflare Workers.
 Inspired and originated greatly from [heymind/OneDrive-Index-Cloudflare-Worker](https://github.com/heymind/OneDrive-Index-Cloudflare-Worker).

 **Note:** This repo is intened for my personal use.
-Please feel free to check the Original Author on [spencerwooo/onedrive-cf-index](https://github.com/spencerwooo/onedrive-cf-index)
+Please feel free to check the original author on [spencerwooo/onedrive-cf-index](https://github.com/spencerwooo/onedrive-cf-index)

 <h2>Table of contents</h2>